AliRezaJoodi/Electronics_Exercises/PowerSupply_DCtoDC_Boost_NonIsolated_Async_LT3844/README.md

-## Boost DC-DC Converter, Based on LT3844
+## Boost DC-DC Converter, Non-Isolated, Asynchronous, Based on LT3844
 Note: Default applications of datasheet.
 Note: An exercise to understand the DC-DC converter.